Blinerator/Data-Structures-CS122/Wordle Bot/README.md

-Bot for playing the popular game 'Wordle'.
+Bot and wordle emulator for the popular game 'Wordle'.
 This bot uses letter frequency and entropy prediction to eliminate words from the given wordpool.
+It takes an average of 5 guesses to correctly produce the correct 5-letter word from a 333,000 entry wordpool.
+Note that the official Wordle game has a wordpool of 2,309.

 - norvig3, 200, 333k: Wordpools
 - Submitbot.java: The actual bot, written by me.